-- Dial 911 (9-911 from a campus phone) - Notify UNCP Police and Public Safety at 910-521-6235 - If you discover a small fire (e.g., trash can) and have no doubts as to your ability to extinguish it with a nearby extinguisher, sound the fire alarm first, call 911 and campus police at 521-6235 (or direct someone to do so) and attempt to extinguish the fire.
-If the fire cannot be fully extinguished with a single extinguisher, evacuate the area immediately. - Make all attempts without hazarding your own safety to alert others to evacuate.
+- Dial 911 (9-911 from a campus phone) - Notify UNCP Police and Public Safety at 910-521-6235 - If an employee or student discovers a small fire (e.g., trash can) and they have no doubts as to their ability to extinguish it with a nearby extinguisher, sound the fire alarm first, call 911 an/or campus police at 521-6235 (or direct someone to do so) and attempt to extinguish the fire.
+If the fire cannot be fully extinguished with a single extinguisher, they should evacuate the area immediately. - They should make all attempts without hazarding their own safety to alert others to evacuate.
 Once outside, stand back at least 300 feet from the building and out of the roadways.